xyanz/RubyRailsGameHub/README.md

 > - As a logged in user, I want to be able to share for favorites list with other users.
 > - As a logged in user, I want to be able to share wishlist with other users.

+## Possible Problems
+Due to Cross-origin resource sharing restrictions, front-end javascript cannot utilise the API.
+You will need to create a back-end proxy that will not only shield your API key but also allow you to cache responses and reduce requests to the API.